-If you are looking for Syn Free Mashed Potatoes that taste amazing, then you have come to the right place.
+If you are looking for Lighter Mashed Potatoes recipe that taste amazing, then you have come to the right place.

 I must admit to not eating mashed potatoes very often with Slimming World, as I have always missed the butter and milk or cream.
 However after a bit of experimenting I have come up with this recipe for Syn Free Mashed Potato that tastes delicious.